lena-raedler/WaifuChamber/exercises/ex02/solution.md

 ### Task 3

 The program is fine except for one thing: The for loop in contains() loops 6 times over array, though array only has 5 elements, i.e. the last element in array is at the 4th position.
+    ```
+    for (int i = 0; i <= 5; ++i) {
+    ```
     If we try to access array[5] we are out of bounds of the array.
 We do not know what value is stored behind this address and it could change anytime, therefore making the outcome unpredictable.
 This can be easily fixed by changing the '<=' in the loop condition to a '<'.

 #### GCC
 Compiling with "g++ -Wall -Werror -o strange strange.cpp" does not give any compiler warnings.
 The program runs fine and on our test machine the output of the 5th array element was always 0.
 Valgrind doesn't report any errors, leaks or other suspicious activity.